 A lease may not be terminated early unless the tenant has violated the rental agreement or the requirements of the Montana Residential Landlord and Tenant Act.
 A landlord may generally terminate a month-to-month rental agreement by providing 30-day's notice to the tenant.

 ASMSU partners with full-time lawyers to counsel students with legal matters.
-If you face legal challenges with your landlord, you may set up an appointment with ASMSU Student Legal Services by going to SUB 221.
-For $10, you can meet with an attorney who can answer all of your questions.
+If you face legal challenges with your landlord, you may set up an appointment with ASMSU Student Legal Services at the Office of Student Engagement in SUB 221 for $10.